pmoerenhout/gsm0348/README.md

 ## News

+0. Replaced the SecurityBytesType with TransportProtocol enum to support the different formats.
 0. Added the proprietary XOR4 and XOR8 signing algorithms.
 0. Using the SMS implementation, use the SecurityBytesType.WITH_LENGTHS.
-0. Minimum Java is now 1.7, rewrite using ByteBuffer, prepare for other transports (SMS-CB, CATTP, HTTPS).
+0. Minimum Java is now 1.7, rewrite using ByteBuffer.
 The goal is to support ETSI TS 102 225, ETSI TS 131 115, and 3GPP TS 31.115.
-0. Fixed NPE during response packet recovering (thanks to Tomas).
-0. Fixed testcases dataset schema location - now autotest should pass.
-0. Added AES and RC.
+0. Added AES ciphering and RC signatures, including proprietary implementation XOR4 and XOR8.
 0. Moved to the Open Telecoms GitHub and published in Maven Central repository.
+0. TODO: TCP/IP identification packet and digital signatures.

 ## System Overview